dkh0387/angularstart/cafe-management-frontend/README.md

 * Before login (home page).
 Here we do render `home.component.html` (landing page)
 * After login (``/cafe/...) routes, for example dashboard).
 Here we do render `full.component.html` (with user change password icon and sidebar menu).

+## Component-based routing

+WE are able to define routing access per component.
+As example, we use `material.routing.ts`:

+* Basic path 'category/...'
+* For that, we define the corresponding component
+* Access restrictions: admin only, checked by `route-guard.service.ts`

 ## Providing JWT Authentication

 * We can check if a token is stored in local storage by right click-Application (toolbar on the top)-Local storage in the left sidebar